• What Is Copywriting?

 Of course, some really think that they know what they’re talking about—because they way they’ve tried to build a copywriting career didn’t work.

-And therein lies the problem: It’s not the career that’s faulty, it’s the way that some people try to create that career that’s faulty.
+And therein lies the problem: It’s not the career that’s faulty.
+It’s the way that some people try to create that career that’s faulty.

 Let’s look a metaphor for a moment.
-You know that show, The Bachelor?
+You know that show, “The Bachelor?”
 (You can pretend not to know it, but I know you do.)
-The scenario is that one improbably handsome man (or woman, in the case of The Bachelorette) gets to choose his ideal mate from among 25 improbably attractive women.
+The scenario is that one improbably handsome man (or woman, in the case of “The Bachelorette”) gets to choose their ideal mate from among 25 improbably attractive women.

-All of which is to say that this is a really great deal for The Bachelor…and a pretty crummy deal for the 25 women.
+All of which is to say that this is a great deal for “The Bachelor”…and a pretty crummy deal for the 25 women.
 It’s not a promising ratio for the ladies.

 Well, guess what?
 The way that most people try to pursue a copywriting career is exactly the same: A crummy ratio that is NOT in their favor.